Steve20144/gem5/README.md

 ## LIBM
-It is clear that this benchmark's CPI is highly affected by the cache line size.
-The Table below includes some combinations of diferent cache line sizes, L2 cache sizes and associativities of 4,8 and 16.

 | **Benchmark**                                                      | **CPI**   | **L1 D-Cache Miss Rate** | **L1 I-Cache Miss Rate** | **L2 Cache Miss Rate** |
 |--------------------------------------------------------------------|-----------|--------------------------|--------------------------|------------------------|
 | speclibm_l1i32kB_l1d64kB_l22MB_l2assoc4_line64_cpu1GHz             | 2.623265  | 0.060971                 | 0.000094                 | 0.999944              |